mysteryihs/casetabs_challenge/README.md

 Hi Casetabs team,

+Solutions for the coding challenges are in the root directory labeled casetabs.rb

 For challenges #1 and #2, I sure hope you guys have a sense of humor.

 As for challenge #1, I'm terrible at REGEX, no other way to put it.